Hôtel Ritz Paris: Rooms and suites

 In the 1970s a travel publication Holiday wrote, "Practically every royal head of state has snoozed under down quilts on the finest linen sheets, beneath fifteen-foot-high (15 ft) ceilings in rooms looking out, through huge double windows, on the elegant Place Vendôme."
 Frommer's, which calls the Ritz "Europe's greatest hotel", describes the furnishings as follows: "The public salons are furnished with museum-calibre antiques.
 Each guest room is uniquely decorated, most with Louis XIV or Louis XV reproductions; all have fine rugs, marble fireplaces, tapestries, brass beds, and more.
 Ever since Edward VII got stuck in a too-narrow bathtub with his lover, the tubs at the Ritz have been deep and big."
 The bathrooms contain unique golden swan taps, and peach-coloured towels and robes, believed to be more flattering than white to a woman's complexion.

-The Ritz may be the most expensive hotel in Paris, employing a staff of over 600, the rooms in 2011 started at €850 a night.
-Suites start at €3,650 and up to €20,000 a night for the most lavish ones (Suite Impériale being the most expensive).
+The Ritz may be the most expensive hotel in Paris, employing a staff of over 600, the rooms in 2026 start at €2,200 a night.
+Suites start at €3,200 and up to €62,000 a night for the most lavish ones (Suite Impériale being the most expensive).
 These finest suites are known as the "Prestige suites", ten in total, which according to the Ritz are "a world for aesthetes where 18th century panelling echoes allegorical ceilings, old masters and priceless antique furniture.
 Each suite is unique and each seems to still breathe the spirit of the illustrious guests who once stayed there."
 The Vendôme Suite is one of the most spacious of the hotel, containing Louis XIV furnishings, with a red and ivory theme and grand windows overlooking the square.
 The César Ritz Suite overlooks the square and contains Louis XV furniture and a portrait of Ritz himself.
 The room is decorated in shades of green and light yellow with a canopied bed in one room and silk floral pattern in the second.
 The doors of the sitting room of the suite are edged in gold leaf.
 The Elton John Suite, decorated in strawberry pink and cream, contains two bedrooms, a thick pink carpet and attic windows.
 John reportedly hired the entire floor for his 42nd birthday.
 The Windsor Suite contains tapestries and gilded mouldings and portraits of the Duke (Edward VIII) and Duchess of Windsor.
 They are decorated with Louis XVI furniture and colours such as almond green, salmon and pearl grey.
 The master bedroom is decorated in pearl grey in a shade which the Ritz calls "Wallis blue", a favourite of Wallis, Duchess of Windsor.
 The 1670 sqft Coco Chanel Suite where Coco Chanel lived for some 35 years consists of two bedrooms and a living room and features Coromandel lacquers, Chinese furniture, baroque mirrors and oversized sofas with quilting created by Grande Mademoiselle.